lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 With this mapping of `@Composable` invocations to the faux Compose runtime we have just built, you should have a solid understanding of the mechanics of `@Composable` and some of the design decisions that Compose has taken to end up where it is today.

-There's still a lot more to cover, but I think that's more than enough for one blog.
-There are several things Compose is doing or planning to do that are not covered in this blog:
+There's still a lot more to cover, but I think that's more than enough for one post.
+There are several things Compose is doing or planning to do that are not covered in this post:

 - How `@Model` works
 - Deferral and parallelization of composable functions